DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 4.md

 ---
-title: Lesson 4 - Take Back - Withdraw Function
+title: Lesson 4 - Withdraw Function
 sidebar_position: 4
 ---

-Imagine your amazing NFT collection as a giant vault filled with unique digital items.
-But what if you want to take a special piece out for a closer look, trade it with a friend, or sell it?
-That's where the withdraw function comes in!
+Great work, now you have store you Knight NFT into your collection.
+But what if you want to take a special NFT out for a spin?
+Maybe you want to show it off to a friend, trade it for something else, or even sell it on a marketplace!

-It provide you Flexibility and Security like only authorized users (like you, the owner of the vault) can access it.
+That's where the withdraw function comes in like a superhero!

+Your collection is a giant vault, and the withdraw function is the key that unlocks it.
+But don't worry, this key is super secure!
+Only you (the owner) can use it to take things out.
 This keeps your precious NFTs safe from unauthorized withdrawals.

-### **Implementation:**
+### Let's Peek at the Code!

 Let's take a look and understand how to create withdraw function